AbdullahGhanem/laravel-smsmisr/readme.md

 ```
 ### Laravel 5.5+

-If you're using Laravel 5.5 or above, the package will automatically register the `Nexmo` provider and facade.
+If you're using Laravel 5.5 or above, the package will automatically register the `Smsmisr` provider and facade.

 ### Laravel 5.4 and below